 - Retriever Courage Faculty/Staff Advisory Committee report

-This summer, the Retriever Courage Implementation Team will review and compile the recommendations in all three reports in preparation for a discussion about priorities with the University Steering Committee (USC) this fall.
-The Implementation Team and USC will then seek feedback and revisions from all Retriever Courage partners and the university community, after which prioritized action steps will be recommended to the University Council of Vice Presidents and Deans, who will review and sign off on proposed actions, which will then be submitted to the President for final approval.
+The Retriever Courage Implementation Team reviewed and compiled the recommendations in all three reports in preparation for a discussion about priorities with the University Steering Committee (USC) in fall 2019.
+The Implementation Team and USC then sought feedback and revisions from all Retriever Courage partners and the university community, after which prioritized action steps were recommended to the University Council of Vice Presidents and Deans, who then reviewed and signed off on proposed actions, and submitted them to the President for final approval.

-Retriever Courage partners will also continue to work with members of the UMBC community this summer to implement projects that began in September and plan for the coming academic year.
-Many projects directly responding to UMBC community input have been completed or are underway, including the addition of three new staff members to the Counseling Center this summer.
-Additional examples include ongoing campus lighting improvements, new campus ID cards, Retriever Courage displays with brochures, in-person Title IX/sexual misconduct prevention and response training completed by over 2000 community members with more to come, and pilot training for 200 students.
+Retriever Courage partners continued to work with members of the UMBC community to plan and implement projects.
+Many projects directly responding to UMBC community input have been completed or are underway.
+Examples include additional counseling staff, campus lighting improvements, new campus ID cards, Retriever Courage displays with resource brochures, in-person Title IX/sexual misconduct prevention and response training completed by over 2000 community members with more to come, and pilot training for 200 students.

 These reports, part of the collaborative Retriever Courage process, are grounded in shared governance and input from the UMBC community.
 Retriever Courage involves dozens of partners across the university, including groups that are advisory to the University Steering Committee (USC).
 The consultants, Shipper and Scricca, were selected in January after a formal competitive procurement process by committees of students, faculty, and staff.